ShaliniSV2002/svs-projects/Readme.txt

  ⫸ The project has undergone unit testing and integration testing to ensure that it meets all the requirements set out in the initial proposal.

 ---------------------------------------------------------------------------------------------
-Project By - " A M A N _ V I J A Y _ K A D A M "

-@ E X P O S Y S _ D A T A _ L A B S

-@ W E B _ D E V E L O P M E N T

-@ 2 2 / 0 2 / 2 0 2 3

 ==============================================================================================